-Our next beginner's class will be held some time in late February, 2018.
+Our next beginner's class will be held starting on Thursday, March 1, 2018.
 The class will teach the basics of fencing saber, including rules and etiquette, footwork, attack, defense, strategy & tactics, how to referee, safety, and participation in competitions.

 The cost of the class is $50 per student for the instruction.
 (Family discounts are available) Students can either provide their own equipment or rent the necessary equipment from our club for an additional charge of $25.
 Also, a basic membership in the United States Fencing Association is required.
 This can be obtained at www.usfencing.org and runs $10.

 If you are interested, send us a note through our "Fees, Forms & Contact Page".